Current processing time for orders are 5-6 business days.

 Characteristics: Perennial shrub to 1 metre

-Seeds per packet: Approx 25
+Seeds per packet: Approx 10 with fluff included

 An attractive spreading shrub to 1 metres with pink/purple white flowers that occur from July to November in its native range.

 The wonderful feathery flower heads are suitable for use as cut flowers.
 Well suited to hot dry conditions this hardy plant is also suited to most situations including containers.

 Endemic to the drier regions of Western Australia including Carnarvon, Gascoyne, Geraldton Sandplains, Murchison and Yalgoo.

 Adaptable to most soil types but prefers an open sunny position, drought and frost resistant.